touchlab/Kermit/README.md

 Again, that will not be evaluated if no log writer needs it.
 String creation can be relatively costly if you don't need it, so Kermit will avoid creating the string if it is not being logged.

 The call above is on the global `Logger` instance.
-You can make all of your logging on the global instance, but for custom tags, and potentially for performance reasons, you can use local instances as well.
+You can make all of your logging on the global instance, or have local instances that are injected into your classes.
+We tend to use the latter, which accounts for some of Kermit's design decisions, but besides some small amount of performance boost, the choice between them is really down to personal preference.

+### A Note About Tags

+Tags are a complicating factor in the design.
+Currently tags are part of the Logger instance because we found the tag param to be kind of verbose and Android-specific.
+We also wanted to keep the number of api methods to a minimum because Swift (and others) can't handle default parameters, so each log statement requires all parameters in the call.
+However, if just using the global logger instance, having no tag parameter is a problem.
+We may be adding tag as a param but only for the global instance.
+Stay tuned (or comment in discussions).

 ### Local